tehsoul/spike-docs/README.md

 This detaches your screen session — the process keeps running in the background.
 (if you're using tmux, it's very similar but just ctrl+b, then d)

+you should no longer see your miner, but it's in fact still running in the background, mining away

 then, do:
 ```bash
 cat settings.json